Aroooj/dogs/README.md

 - Install the dependencies - npm install<br>
 - Rename .env.example to .env.<br>
 - Then run the seeder to populate the database - node seeder<br>
-- Run the project - npm run dev<br>
+- Run the project - node app.js<br>